BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 108 ---

-L 12/108 EN Official Journal of the European Union 17.1.2015

 For maturities not specified in the table above, the value of the decrease shall be linearly interpolated.
 For maturities shorter than 1 year, the decrease shall be 75 %.
 For maturities longer than 90 years, the decrease shall be 20 %.